Treaty on the Final Settlement with Respect to Germany: Treaty

 The Treaty on the Final Settlement with Respect to Germany was signed in Moscow on 12 September 1990, and paved the way for German reunification on 3 October 1990.
 Under the terms of the treaty, the Four Powers renounced all rights they formerly held in Germany, including those regarding the city of Berlin.
-Upon deposit of the last instrument of ratification, united Germany became fully sovereign on 15 March 1991.
+Although the treaty was signed by West and East Germany as separate sovereign states, it was subsequently ratified by the united Federal Republic of Germany.
+Upon deposit of the last instrument of ratification, united Germany became fully sovereign on 15 March 1991, the day the treaty formally entered into force.

 Alliances

 The treaty allows Germany to make and belong to alliances, without any foreign influence in its politics.
-However, West German Chancellor Helmut Kohl, who became chancellor of the reunified Germany, made no secret that the enlarged Federal Republic would inherit the West German seats in NATO and the European Communities.
+However, West German chancellor Helmut Kohl, who became chancellor of the reunified Germany, made no secret that the enlarged Federal Republic would inherit the West German seats in NATO and the European Communities.

 Military forces and nuclear weapons

 All Soviet forces in Germany were to leave the country by the end of 1994.
 Before the Soviets withdrew, Germany would only deploy territorial defense units not integrated into the alliance structures.
 German forces in the rest of Germany were assigned to areas where Soviet troops were stationed.
 After the Soviets withdrew, the Germans could freely deploy troops in those areas, with the exception of nuclear weapons.
 For the duration of the Soviet presence, Allied troops would remain stationed in Berlin upon Germany's request.

 Germany undertook efforts to reduce its armed forces to no more than 370,000 personnel, no more than 345,000 of whom were to be in the Army and the Air Force.
 These limits would commence at the time that the Treaty on Conventional Armed Forces in Europe would enter into force, and the treaty also took note that it was expected that the other participants in the negotiations would "render their contribution to enhancing security and stability in Europe, including measures to limit personnel strengths".
 Germany also reaffirmed its renunciation of the manufacture, possession of, and control over nuclear, biological, and chemical weapons, and in particular, that the Nuclear Non-Proliferation Treaty would continue to apply in full to the unified Germany (the Federal Republic of Germany).
 No foreign armed forces, nuclear weapons, or the carriers for nuclear weapons would be stationed or deployed in six states (the area of Berlin and the former East Germany), making them a permanent Nuclear-Weapon-Free Zone.
 The German Army could deploy conventional weapons systems with nonconventional capabilities, provided that they were equipped and designed for a purely conventional role.
 Germany also agreed to use military force only in accordance with the United Nations Charter.